ropenscilabs/statistical-software/README.md

-potential problems or shortcomings with each of the given categories; or to categorise software directly according to the column names of potential problems or shortcomings, regardless of the explicit category to which it may be judged to belong
+potential problems or shortcomings with each of the given categories; or to categorise software directly according to the column names of potential problems or shortcomings, regardless of the explicit category to which it may be judged to belong.
+These potential problems are given further, explicit consideration within the following sections.

 # 3\.
 Software Reviews, Testing and Validation